dmbarbour/Sirea/README.md

 This would allow us to send a signal to the UI thread, request the mouse position.
 After we have the mouse position, we could cross again to process it elsewhere.
 Or we could process it in place - for example, using `bfmap` to translate MousePos into something that can immediately control the UI.

 Developers should treat `bcross` with some care.
 Even between Haskell's lightweight threads, `bcross` can introduce non-trivial latencies due to scheduling.
 Sirea can introduce implicit logical delay at each crossing based on configuration.

+Also, while Sirea ensures snapshot consistency between partitions, there is still some indeterminism regarding exactly which snapshot you'll be using.
+For determinism, it is often preferable to keep operations within one thread.
+Sirea does support a notion of "scopes" - hierarchical sub partitions - which can be useful for representing multiple locations, objects, or resources within a single, internally deterministic thread.

 ### Temporal Behavior